Trace Id is missing

 Enhanced security

-Public clouds make it easier to help protect your data and applications by providing built-in security at the platform level, as well as a variety of specialized security tools.
+Public clouds make it easier to help protect your data and apps by providing built-in security at the platform level, as well as a variety of specialized security tools.
 In many cases, security patching is done automatically by the cloud provider.

 Compliance